-&lt;sup>1 Referred to as "Polynuclear" Aromatic Hydrocarbons (PAHs) in the Permit.
-Ex.
-A, Permit Part I.A.1, at 2.
+&lt;sup>2 Referred to as "Polynuclear" Aromatic Hydrocarbons (PAHs) in the Permit.
+2011 Permit Part I.A.1, Ex.
+A at 8-9; 2019 Permit Part I.A.1, Ex.
+L at 9-10.
 Polynuclear is synonymous with Polycyclic.

-- 57. Over the past decade, Shell has at times been categorized as either a Large Quantity

-Generator of hazardous waste or a Small Quantity Generator of Hazardous Waste at the

-Providence Terminal. - 58.
+- Benzo(k)fluoranthene, Benzo(b)fluoranthene, Indeno(1,2,3-cd)pyrene, Benzo(a)pyrene, Benzo(a)anthracene, Dibenzo(a,h)anthracene, Chrysene, and 3-Methyl-cholanthrene. - 56.
+At the Providence Terminal, Shell is regulated under RCRA as a generator of hazardous waste, Handler ID No. RID059741520. - 57.
+Over the past decade, Shell has at times been categorized as either a Large Quantity Generator of hazardous waste or a Small Quantity Generator of Hazardous Waste at the Providence Terminal. - 58.
 Since late February 2018, Shell has been categorized as a Large Quantity Generator of hazardous waste at the Providence Terminal.
 See EPA, 2017 BR/Notification for Shell Oil Products US Providence Terminal, Site ID RID059741520 (Feb 22, 2018). - 59.
 As a generator of hazardous waste and due to the presence of hazardous waste constituents at the Providence Terminal, Shell must comply with applicable Rhode Island RCRA regulations at R.I.
 Admin.
 Code 25-15-102:5.0 entitled "Generators." - 60.
-Hazardous waste constituents are defined in EPA regulations to include a wide variety of compounds and chemicals that are present at the Providence Terminal in wastes, as legacy contaminants, and in, or as a component of, the refined petroleum products handled and stored at the Providence Terminal. - 52.61.
+Hazardous waste constituents are defined in EPA regulations to include a wide variety of compounds and chemicals that are present at the Providence Terminal in wastes, as legacy contaminants, and in, or as a component of, the refined petroleum products handled and stored at the Providence Terminal. - 61.
 The Providence Terminal's marine transfer area is comprised of two mooring areas and two product transfer areas.
 The Providence Terminal is equipped to dock two vessels simultaneously.
-Product is transferred via the dock or via a ten-bay truck rack. - 53.62.
-The Providence Terminal operates 24 hours per day, 7 days per week. - 54.63.
+Product is transferred via the dock or via a ten-bay truck rack. - 62.
+The Providence Terminal operates 24 hours per day, 7 days per week. - 63.
 Defendants are, and/or have been, responsible for the operation and maintenance of the Providence Terminal, including compliance with the Permit.